Depth, Not Data: An Analysis of Hessian Spectral Bifurcation: Introduction

 We show in a theoretical setting that there exists a $k$ such that the top $k$ eigenvalues are orders of magnitude ($m$ times) larger than the remaining $p-k$ non-zero eigenvalues. \yaoqing{If you write things like this, it sounds like you are going to explain what $m$ is.
 You can perhaps briefly say that $m$ is a quantity that scales linearly with the model depth.} Crucially, the severity of this ill-condition (represented by $m$) is intrinsic to the model design and correlates with the network depth/architecture, rather than being solely dependent on data distribution.

-To give a clearer intuition, we first visualize this conclusion via a numerical simulation, as shown in Figure \ref{fig:hessian_sim}.
+To give a clearer intuition, we first visualize this conclusion via a numerical simulation {within a feasible numerical range (since an overly ill-conditioned Hessian's eigenvalue, i.e., with excessively large $L$, is hard to compute numerically)}, as shown in Figure \ref{fig:hessian_sim}.
 We train a deep linear neural network to learn a simple linear operator mapping ($\mathbf{y} = \Phi \mathbf{x}$).
-We utilize a sufficient quantity of samples to ensure the data is whitened such that the cross-correlation matrix satisfies $\Sigma_{yx} = \mathbb{E}[\mathbf{y}\mathbf{x}^\top] = \Phi \simeq I_r$ (similar to the setting in \cite{arora2019convergence}, where $I_r$ is an $r \times r$ identity matrix, $\simeq$ is the 0 padding operator; the definition can be found in Section \ref{section_pre}).
+We utilize a sufficient quantity of samples to ensure the data is whitened such that the cross-correlation matrix satisfies $\Sigma_{yx} = \mathbb{E}[\mathbf{y}\mathbf{x}^\top] = \Phi \simeq I_r$ (similar to the setting in \cite{arora2018a}, where $I_r$ is an $r \times r$ identity matrix, $\simeq$ is the 0 padding operator; the definition can be found in Section \ref{section_pre}).
 As illustrated, even when the eigenvalues of the data distribution are uniform, the Hessian of the network exhibits a clear stratification into two non-zero eigenvalue clusters and a cluster near zero.

-Following the theoretical settings of \cite{arora2019convergence} and \cite{singh2021analytic} for deep linear networks, we provide a theoretical answer to this problem.
+Following the theoretical settings of \cite{arora2018a} and \cite{singh2021analytic} for deep linear networks, we provide a theoretical answer to this problem.
 We analyze why this imbalanced structure forms and identify the factors influencing it.
-Under the deep linear network setup following \cite{arora2019convergence} and \cite{singh2021analytic}, our theoretical contributions are summarized as follows:
+Under the deep linear network setup following \cite{arora2018a} and \cite{singh2021analytic}, our theoretical contributions are summarized as follows:

-\begin{itemize} \item \textbf{C1 (Spectral Bifurcation Independence):} We prove that even when both the data covariance and cross-covariance are perfectly balanced (i.e., $\Sigma_{xx} \simeq I_{d_\ast}$ and $\Sigma_{yx} = UV^\top$ where $U, V$ are column-orthogonal matrices), the Hessian still exhibits a \emph{Bifurcation} structure among its non-zero eigenvalues: a dominant cluster and a bulk cluster.
+\begin{itemize} \item \textbf{C1 (Spectral Bifurcation Independence):} We prove that even when both data covariance and cross-covariance are perfectly balanced (i.e., $\Sigma_{xx} \simeq I_{d_\ast}$ and $\Sigma_{yx} = UV^\top$ where $U, V$ are column-orthogonal matrices), the Hessian still exhibits a \emph{Bifurcation} structure among its non-zero eigenvalues: a dominant cluster and a bulk cluster.
 The remaining eigenvalues are zero and correspond to directions outside the data support.
-This demonstrates that data imbalance is \textit{not} a necessary condition for spectral bifurcation.
+This shows that data imbalance is \textit{not} a necessary condition for spectral bifurcation.